OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-21.md

 ## Matthew 21:14

-The blind and the lame came to him in the temple, and he healed them.
+Those who were blind and those who were lame approached him in the temple, and he healed them.

 ## Matthew 21:15